deepali04/Baby-Name-Analyzer/README.md

 * **totalBirths (FileResource fr):** The function takes file as an argument and retrives total number of unique girls names, the number of unique boys names and the total names in the file.

 * **getRank (int year, String name, String gender):** The function takes three parameters year, name and gender (F for female and M for male).
 It returns the rank of the name in the file for the given gender.
 Rank 1 is the name with the highest number of births.
-If the name is not in the file, then -1 is returned.
+If the name is not in the file, then **-1** is returned.

+* **getName (int year, int rank, String gender):**  The function takes three parameters year, rank and gender (F for female and M for male).
+It returns the name of the person in the file at this rank.
+Rank 1 is the name with the highest number of births.
+If the rank does not exist in the file, then **“NO NAME”** is returned.

+* **whatIsNameInYear(String name, int year, int newYear, String gender):** The method has four parameters: a string name , an integer  year representing the year that name was born, an integer newYear and a stringnamed gender (F for female and M for male).
+It determines what name would have been named if they were born in a different year, based on the same popularity.
+It determines the rank of name in the year they were born, and then print the name born in newYear that is at the same rank and same gender.